learn-co-curriculum/dsc-scrubbing-and-cleaning-data-lab/README.md

     memory usage: 12.0+ MB

-Let's investigate the unique values inside of the `Store` and `Dept` columns.
+Now, investigate the unique values inside of the `Store` and `Dept` columns.

 In the cells below, use the appropriate DataFrame method to display all the unique values in the `Store` column, and in the `Dept` column.

 ```python